 Puffing up granite outcrops by day and luxing it poolside by night makes for a blissful hiking holiday.
-Fleur Bainger combines nature with nurture in Western Australia’s Margaret River region – and comes out on top
+Fleur Bainger combines nature with nurture on the Cape to Cape Track in Western Australia’s Margaret River region – and comes out on top

 My fork-in-the-road moment comes at 10:28am on day two.
 It’s a problem countless hikers have faced, with a 50 per cent probability of getting it wrong: do I take the left track, or the right track?